Apple A13 Bionic vs Exynos 9820 vs Exynos 9825 compare

 Geekbench & AnTuTu Benchmark Scores

 In Geekbench, the new Apple A13 Bionic Chip scores a Single-Core score of 5,472 points and a Multi-Core Score of 13,769 points.
-On the other hand, the Exynos 9820 present in the Samsung Galaxy S10 series scores a Single-Core score of 4,472 points and Multi-Core score of 10,387 points and for the Exynos 9825 present on the Galaxy Note 10 series, we get a Single-Core score of 4,495 points and Multi-Core score of 10,223 points.
+On the other hand, the Exynos 9820 present in the Samsung Galaxy S10 series scores a Single-Core score of 4,472 points and a Multi-Core score of 10,387 points, and for the Exynos 9825 present on the Galaxy Note 10 series, we get a Single-Core score of 4,495 points and Multi-Core score of 10,223 points.

-The Apple A13 Bionic chip scores a total of 4,62,098 points on Antutu, while the Exynos 9825 stood second with a score of 4,42,568 points and the Exynos 9820 stood third with a total of 3,25,076 points.
+The Apple A13 Bionic chip scored a total of 4,62,098 points on Antutu, while the Exynos 9825 stood second with a score of 4,42,568 points, and the Exynos 9820 stood third with a total of 3,25,076 points.

 A13 Bionic Exynos 9825 9820 antutu Benchmark Scores